-As electrons are used as the probe in an EMS experiment it is affected with many of the same problems as more traditional methods for measuring electronic structure, however, the small thickness of the films used limits the range of possible trajectories and the task of unraveling intrinsic and extrinsic contributions is simplified significantly.
-Moreover we can test our understanding of the multiple scattering effects by changing the film thickness in a systematic way.
+As electrons are used as the probe in an EMS experiment, it is affected by many of the same problems as more traditional methods for measuring electronic structure.
+However, the small thickness of the films used limits the range of possible trajectories and the task of unravelling intrinsic and extrinsic contributions is simplified significantly.
+Moreover, we can test our understanding of the multiple scattering effects by changing the film thickness in a systematic way.
 Inelastic multiple scattering (e.g. by plasmon excitation by the incoming or outgoing electrons) causes a shift of the observed intensity to higher binding energy.
-Elastic deflections affect the momentum balance equation (eq.
-2)
+Elastic deflections affect the momentum balance equation (Eq.
+(2)).

-In our first attempt to understand these effects we have had considerable success using a simple Monte Carlo approach [2] to simulate the effects of elastic and inelastic scattering.
+In our first attempt to understand these effects we have had considerable success using a simple Monte Carlo approach [3] to simulate the effects of elastic and inelastic scattering.
 These simulations, while providing insight into the mechanisms behind the measured spectra, did only qualitatively describe the measurements.
-For example, at the Fermi level, where inelastic scattering only reduces the intensity, but not affects the shape of the observed momentum distribution the simulations did not reproduce quantitatively the momentum distribution.
-It was thought that the neglect of diffraction was the root of this problem.
-Recently the Monte Carlo simulations was successfully extended to include diffraction in polycrystalline samples [3] by using cross sections derived from clusters of atoms.
-This dramatically improved the agreement between experiment and simulation at the Fermi level
+For example, at the Fermi level, where inelastic scattering only reduces the intensity, but does not affect the shape of the observed momentum distribution the simulations did not reproduce quantitatively the momentum distribution.
+It was thought that neglecting diffraction was the root of this problem.
+Recently the Monte Carlo simulations was successfully extended to include diffraction in polycrystalline samples [4]